plaidev/router-fns/README.md

 ### routingHandler

-Create a handler which aims to route recieved request object to appropriate handler.
+Create a handler which aims to route recieved request to appropriate handler.

 ```ts
 import { routingHandler, initHandler } from 'router-fns';